silphid/silphid.unity/symlynx/readme.md

 ## Credits

-Original script by Emmanuel Jacquier (emmanuel.jacquier@gmail.com)
+Inspired from a script by Emmanuel Jacquier (emmanuel.jacquier@gmail.com)